fangzhzh/leetcode/28-implement-strstr/README.md

         }
 ```

+The time complex is O(n*m), m is haystack.length and n is needle.length.

 ## Solution3.java
 Let take a look at the solution, it's super smart,
 - it take care of the empty string